ComradDoge/DogeEU4/README.md

 - Most English/Scottish goverment reforms can now be seen by Northumbrian culture
 - More add_prestige replaced by add_prestige_or_monarch_power (if at max)
 - Some Rhenish related missions fixed as they did not appear
+- 2.3% chance that 1691 curse is removed

 Balance
 - Reduced small chunk of garrison_size modifers